 Petfinder has certain requirements to prove your legitimacy in order to get on the site as a partner and remain on the site.

 You can see plenty of reviews from our adopters here:

-The dogs in Texas are in foster homes.
 The dogs in Kentucky are at a sanctuary where they have insulated enclosures and are let out to play in the fenced-in play areas during the day.
 The dogs in Turkey are mostly at the shelter.